Ahornberg/Ahornberg-VCV-Modules/README.md

 # Ahornberg-Microtonal

-Module for VCV-Rack convert Note VC in Standard Western Tuning to several Equal Division Tunings.
+Module for VCV-Rack to convert Note CV in Standard Western Tuning to several Equal Division Tunings.